andreaangeli/gep-flythroughs/README.md

 **Step 6 – Create a tour from a folder of markers**

 To turn these markers into something we can use to render video, we need to save a tour.
-When you click the play folder button (from step 5) a set of playback controls appears in the bottom left of the map window.
+When you click the play folder button (from step 4) a set of playback controls appears in the bottom left of the map window.

 ![Tour playback controls](screenshots/video_save.png)

 Click the save icon on the right hand side, give the tour a relevant name (as we will be using this later) and click OK.
 You should then see a new item in your folder with a little video camera icon – this is a tour.

 ![Our final tour item](screenshots/tour_icon_in_folder.png)

+### Using a path
+[Creating a tour from a path](/from_paths/README.md) is a slightly different process, for which we have created an [additional guide](/from_paths/README.md), covering the extra settings and subtleties.

 ## Creating a video file
 To create a video file from a tour, we take the tour that we created and use Google Earth Pro’s ‘Movie Maker’ tool.
 Before that, however, it’s worth maxing out the settings to keep our renders nice and smooth.